JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script deletes files with a particular character
+This script makes new directories